Basic concepts for designers in the Power BI service

 Can be associated with multiple dashboards within that workspace.
 Tiles pinned from that one report can appear on multiple dashboards.

-Can be created using data from one dataset.
-Power BI Desktop can combine more than one data source into a single dataset in a report, and that report can be imported into Power BI.
+Can be created using data from one semantic model.
+Power BI Desktop can combine more than one data source into a single semantic model in a report, and that report can be imported into Power BI.

 Dig deeper into reports